 The movie also sheds light on the barrier between fiction and reality.
 In this case, the film they are shooting within the film is related to “real” events, that is real in the sense that fiction becomes meshed up and embedded with reality or that the imagination may become as real as the real thing.
 As the movie is cursed from its onset, any repercussions of this fictional entity will have consequences upon the real lives of the actors, as Nikki finds out with Sue.

 But it is not only that.
 The life of the actress Nikki becomes altered because of and through her role and interpretation of the character Sue.
-She not only embodies her, but also takes on, Christ-like, her problems, sins or suffering upon herself.
+She not only embodies her, but also takes on, Christ-like, her problems, sins, or suffering herself.
 This is why I think that the movie is a religious experience involving a sense of atonement.

 After Nikki goes through hell, she redeems both herself and her character, who in this case turns out to be a real person watching and following closely Nikki's performance and actions.
 Although Nikki is acting, she is also improvising and redirecting her own actions as can be seen in the crucial scene of the movie theater towards the end when time stops and becomes the present.
 By overcoming evil, Nikki paves the way for Sue to become purified, and Sue feels overwhelming catharsis in the process as most of the time she has tears of relief streaming down her face.